FriendsOfSymfony/FOSHttpCache/doc/symfony-cache-configuration.rst

 ~~~~~~~~~~~~

 To support :doc:`user context hashing <user-context>` you need to register the
 ``UserContextSubscriber``.
+The user context is then automatically recognized
-If the default settings are right for you, you don't
+based on session cookies or authorization headers.
+If the default settings are
-need to do anything more.
-You can customize a number of options through the
+right for you, you don't need to do anything more.
+You can customize a number of
-constructor:
+options through the constructor:

 * **anonymous_hash**: Hash used for anonymous user.
 This is a performance
   optimization to not do a backend request for users that are not logged in.